Leonard J. Arrington: Academic career

-He was a professor at Utah State Agricultural College in Logan, Utah (which became Utah State University in 1957) from 1946 to 1972.
-He completed a PhD in economics at the University of North Carolina at Chapel Hill in 1952, taking a year's leave from teaching and moving to North Carolina to complete his coursework.
-Arrington easily completed the coursework and examinations, as he had already been teaching much of the material, and published several articles in the meantime.
+He was a professor at Utah State Agricultural College in Logan, Utah (which became USU in 1957) from 1946 to 1972.
+He completed a PhD in economics at UNC in 1952, taking a year's leave from teaching and moving to North Carolina to complete his coursework.
+Arrington easily completed the coursework and examinations, as he had already been teaching much of the material and published several articles in the meantime.

-In 1958, Harvard University Press published Arrington's Great Basin Kingdom: An Economic History of the Latter-day Saints, 1830–1900, based on his doctoral dissertation, Mormon Economic Policies and Their Implementation on the Western Frontier, 1847–1900.
+In 1958, the HUP published Arrington's Great Basin Kingdom: An Economic History of the Latter-day Saints, 1830–1900, based on his doctoral dissertation, Mormon Economic Policies and Their Implementation on the Western Frontier, 1847–1900.
 Great Basin Kingdom was published through a grant from the Rockefeller Foundation, which subsidized publication of books about economic history.
 Under the grant, all royalties went back into the fund to help publish more books; Arrington did not receive royalties from the book until the University of Utah reprinted it in 1993.

-Arrington completed much of the research for Great Basin Kingdom in the LDS Church library archives.
-Aware of the LDS Church Archives's hostile relationship with academic research at the time, Arrington took John A. Widtsoe's advice and started his research with published materials and theses, working up to unpublished materials.
+Arrington completed much of the research for Great Basin Kingdom in the LDS Church's library archives.
+Aware of the hostile relationship the archives had at the time with academic research, Arrington took John A. Widtsoe's advice and started his research with published materials and theses, working up to unpublished materials.
 Arrington was able to circumvent A. William Lund's policy of personally approving all notes taken in the archives: Arrington took his notes on a typewriter using carbon copy paper, enabling him to leave a copy with Lund and take his own copy home.
-In order to rewrite his dissertation into Great Basin Kingdom, Arrington took a sabbatical 1956–1957 and was granted a fellowship at the Huntington Library in San Marino, California.
+In order to rewrite his dissertation into Great Basin Kingdom, Arrington took a sabbatical in 1956 and 1957 and was granted a fellowship at the Huntington Library in San Marino, California.